Originally posted on March 26, 2018, updated on January 2022

-Chris Dekerf is the frame builder behind Victoria-based Dekerf Cycle Innovations.
-With 0ver thirty years in the business, the company started making frames and doing paint for original equipment manufacturers.
-The company now churns out frames, forks, bars, stems and complete bikes.
-At NAHBS 2016, Dekerf wone the Best Artisan Bike Award.
+Chris Dekerf is the frame builder behind Vancouver-based Dekerf Cycle Innovations.
+With over thirty years in the business, Dekerf produces frames, forks, bars, stems and complete custom bikes, as well as doing paint and OEM frame building for other brands.
+At NAHBS 2016, Dekerf was recognized with the show’s Artisan Award.

 Evolve is based in Squamish, B.C. and source their frames from overseas but use as many components and parts from companies in North America in their assemble.
 The company also does custom paint to deliver custom bikes.

 Based in Quebec, Flansberrium Fabrications is a one man shop making custom unicycles and bicycles for on and off-road use.

 Based in Cumberland, Vancouver Island, Forbidden Bike Company is a small brand of experienced mountain bike engineers and designers building a HPP trail bike.
 Started in 2017, the brand released its first model, the Druid.
 That was followed by the Dreadnought and the brands own EWS and downhill World Cup team, the Synthesis.